 Trees are an integral part of the landscape in South Carolina and can be seen in almost every corner of the state.
 They serve as important environmental resources by reducing air pollution through photosynthesis, protecting soil from erosion, and providing habitat for wildlife.
 Some South Carolina native tree species include cabbage palmetto, American beech, and river birch, among others.

 In general, hundreds of plant species call South Carolina their home.
 Some native plants in South Carolina include pawpaw, foamflower, and black cohosh, among others.

-More Articles Related to South Carolina
+More Articles About South Carolina

-- sharks in South Carolina waters.
+- Discover the rainiest place in South Carolina

 South Carolinian Animals